Harshitha-Pasumala/Task-7/README.md

 ## Key Features

-- Data normalization using `StandardScaler`
+- Data normalization using 'StandardScaler'
-- Training SVM classifiers with `linear` and `rbf` kernels
+- Training SVM classifiers with 'linear' and 'rbf' kernels
 - PCA-based 2D visualization of decision boundaries
-- Hyperparameter tuning using `GridSearchCV`
+- Hyperparameter tuning using 'GridSearchCV'
 - Model evaluation with accuracy, confusion matrix, and classification report
 - 5-fold cross-validation for performance assessment